Skip to Content

 There is definitely something magical about spending Halloween, Thanksgiving, or Christmas at the Disneyland Resort.
 The decorations are beautiful, there are special parades and firework shows, and of course there are special treats for each holiday.

-There are usually special ticketed events during Halloween and Christmas as well.
+There is a special ticketed event called Oogie Boogie Bash during Halloween time, held at Disney California Adventure.
 If you’re thinking about visiting during September or October, check out my Disneyland Halloween Time Bucket List!

 Cars Land decorated for Christmas.